Trung0246/ComfyUI-0246/README.md

 </p>

 <details>
-Recursively display structural data information, especially useful when dealing with `Highway`, `Jucntion` and `JunctionBatch`.
+Recursively display structural data information, especially useful when dealing with `Highway`, `Junction` and `JunctionBatch`.

 - `basic`: minimally shows as little as possible.
 - `more`: show everything from `basic` but also shows the content.
 Does not expand if it meet a object.